This common condition can sneak up on you — here’s what to look for, so you can see it coming.

 2. Thirst and increased urination

 When your body isn’t absorbing the right amount of glucose, the kidneys have to work harder to filter it out.
-This leads your body to make more urine, which in turn makes you go to the bathroom more often.
-As you drink to quench your thirst, you have to pee, which can create a vicious circle.
+This leads to your body making more urine, which in turn makes you go to the bathroom more often.
+As you drink to quench your thirst, you have to urinate, which can create a vicious circle.

-“When sugar levels in the blood get too high, some of the extra sugar spills over into the urine made by the kidneys, and water goes along with it,” says Braden Barnett, MD, an endocrinologist at Keck Medicine of USC and clinical assistant professor of medicine (clinician educator) at the Keck School of Medicine of USC.
-“This leads to increased urination, and the water and sugar that leave the body in the urine lead to dehydration.”
+“When sugar levels in the blood get too high, some of the extra sugar spills over into the urine made by the kidneys, and water goes along with it,” says Braden Barnett, MD, an endocrinologist at Keck Medicine of USC and clinical assistant professor of medicine at the Keck School of Medicine of USC.
+“This leads to increased urination, and the water and sugar leaving the body in the urine leads to dehydration.”